Rudolf Vrba’s good fortune in having Wetzler as his escape partner was only matched by his good luck finding Alan Bestic as a writing partner.

 Alan Bestic and colleagues

-Alan Bestic (second from left) with a group of journalistic colleagues.
+Alan Bestic (second from left, arm on table) with a group of journalistic colleagues.
 Photograph: Irish Times

 Alan “Sammy” Bestic, who has died aged 92, knew from an early age that he wanted to be a journalist.
 His trade remained one of the loves of his life from the first day he entered the Irish Times building on the eve of the second World War to his death last month in Surrey.